Niketh-Putta/RakshaHelp/replit.md

 ## Recent Changes

 ### August 11, 2025 - Fixed Vite Build Import Errors for Deployment
-- Resolved critical build failure caused by absolute image import paths from "/attached_assets" and "/src/assets"
+- Resolved critical build failure caused by absolute image import paths from "/attached_assets"
-- Converted all absolute import paths to public directory references for build compatibility:
+- Fixed ONLY the emergency call image import that was causing build errors:
   - Changed `import emergencyCall108Img from '/attached_assets/image_1754914323756.png'` to `const emergencyCall108Img = '/images/emergency-call-108.png'`
-  - Fixed similar imports across heart-attack.tsx, cardiac-arrest.tsx, stroke.tsx, and severe-bleeding.tsx
+  - Applied fix across heart-attack.tsx, cardiac-arrest.tsx, stroke.tsx, and severe-bleeding.tsx
-- Migrated 18+ image assets from attached_assets to client/public/images/ directory
-- Created proper build-compatible image references for all emergency step illustrations
+- Restored all original asset imports to use proper `@/assets/` paths for existing images
+- Added @assets alias to vite.config.ts for proper import resolution
+- Maintained all original medical instruction images unchanged - only emergency call image changed from 112 to 108
 - Verified successful production build with `npm run build` - eliminates deployment blockers
-- Application now ready for deployment with all asset paths properly resolved
+- Application now ready for deployment with proper asset resolution and only emergency number updated

 ### August 11, 2025 - Complete Emergency Number Migration from 112 to 108
 - Replaced ALL emergency number references from 112 to 108 across the entire application